 I really knew nothing about Great Dixter before we paid a visit at the end of our UK trip.
-I did have a small notation in my ‘little black book’ with a star beside it (which means ‘try and do if possible’) so I had seen something about it somewhere, but I wasn’t sure where or why?
+I did have a small notation in my little black travelling diary with a star beside it – which means, in my shorthand, try and do if possible.
+So I had seen something about it somewhere, but I wasn’t sure where or why?

-Great Dixter in Sussex is a 15th century house (Tudor style) and is unusual in that the gardens surround the house – one leading to the other – with views from the house to every part of the garden and back to the house again, which forms the central focus and gives feeling of intimacy.
+GREAT DIXTER is a 15th century TUDOR STYLE house and is unusual in that the gardens surround the house – one leading to the other – with views from the house to every part of the garden and back to the house again, which forms the central focus and gives feeling of intimacy.

-The first glimpse of the house itself is truly a surprise being the oldest, largest example of a Tudor Hall in the country; it sits, like a timbered, reclining hulk in the middle of this glorious garden and is still occupied by members of the Lloyd family Be sure to get a house and garden ticket – you won’t be disappointed.
-(I would have given my favourite trowel for a few of the plant books in the magnificent library)
+THE FIRST GLIMPSE OF THE HOUSE ITSELF IS TRULY A SURPRISE being the oldest and largest example of a Tudor Hall in the country; it sits, like a timbered, reclining hulk in the middle of this glorious garden and is still occupied by members of the Lloyd family Be sure to get a house AND garden ticket – you won’t be disappointed.
+I would have given my favourite trowel for a few of the plant books in the magnificent library.

-The modern history of the estate, and what we see today, starts with its purchase by Nathanial and Daisy Lloyd in 1909.
-They then employed the eminent English architect Edwin Lutyens (famous for designing New Delhi) to help with extensions to the house and design of the garden.
+The modern history of the estate, and what we see today, starts with its purchase by Nathaniel and Daisy Lloyd in 1909.
+They then employed the eminent English architect, Edwin Lutyens, famous for designing New Delhi, to help with extensions to the house and design of the garden.

-Gardening is the English national passion as much as football.
-In fact the whole landscape is cultivated (it’s hard to find a ‘wild’ place anywhere in England) and you are often looking at a rose bush or hedge that is a hundred plus years old – there are beautiful plants and gardens everywhere.
-(The Chelsea Flower Show had just started when I arrived and the BBC devoted hours of prime-time broadcast every day for a week to this one spectacular garden show).
+GARDENING IS THE ENGLISH NATIONAL PASSION (along with football!).
+In fact, the whole landscape is cultivated and it’s hard to find a truly ‘wild’ place anywhere.
+I have often found myself looking at a rose bush or hedge that is a hundred plus years old – there are beautiful plants and gardens everywhere.
+(The Chelsea Flower Show had just started when I arrived and the BBC devoted hours of prime-time broadcast every day for a week to this one spectacular garden show – Aussies, eat your heart out!).
 Gardeners here are stars of radio and television and, unlike footballers, write their own books.
 This was certainly true of Christopher Lloyd who was as much a writer as plantsman and gardener.
-Finding out about all of this made me realise that I had ‘known’ him for a long time having, over the years, read some of his articles, but just not associated him with this fabulous garden that is Great Dixter.
+Finding out about all of this made me realise that I had known him for a long time having, over the years, read some of his wonderful articles about gardening, but just not associated him with this fabulous garden that is Great Dixter.

-Your are then lead seductively around the garden along flagged pathways and clipped yew hedges to catch views into other ‘rooms’ via archways and gaps in the planting.
+WHERE TO NEXT?
+Your are lead seductively around the garden along flagged pathways and clipped yew hedges to catch views into other rooms’ via archways and gaps in the planting.
 Plants take centre stage at Dixter and Lloyd was renowned for his flamboyant use of strong colour, with blooms from the earliest spring bulbs right up until the first frosts of autumn – much of it self seeded from season to season.

 The fantastic groupings of vibrant flowers, grasses, shrubs and trees was breathtaking.

-Every kind of skill a gardener has at their fingertips is in evidence at Great Dixter; dry stone walls, flagging, topiary, easpalier, hedges clipped to every size and shape imaginable, woven willow plant supports and screens, water features, sunken gardens, potted plants and so it went on.
+Every kind of skill a gardener has at their fingertips is in evidence at Great Dixter: dry stone walls, flagging, topiary, espalier, hedges clipped to every size and shape imaginable; woven willow plant supports and screens, water features, sunken gardens, potted plants and so it went on.

-If you can drag yourself away there is also an amazingly productive vegetable garden; the largest compost heap I have ever see; orchards and fantastic propagation area and retail nursery.
+If you can drag yourself away there is also an amazingly productive vegetable garden; the largest compost heap I have ever seen; orchards and fantastic propagation area and retail nursery.

 What this garden said to me was that here is NATURE in all its glory and here is the dedication, ingenuity and skill of MAN.
 They have had a very happy marriage where they complemented and enhanced each other without domination – in other words HARMONY reigned.